vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 ![Screenshot of the vCenter UI for configuring vSphere with Tanzu](./img/tko-on-vsphere-with-tanzu/tko-vwt10.jpg)

-This installation process will take you through the steps of deploying **Supervisor Cluster** in your vSphere environment.
-Once the Supervisor cluster is deployed you can make use of [Tanzu Mission Control](https://tanzu.vmware.com/mission-control) or Kubectl utility to deploy Tanzu Kubernetes Shared Service and workload clusters.
+This installation process takes you through the steps of deploying **Supervisor Cluster** in your vSphere environment.
+Once the Supervisor cluster is deployed, you can use either [Tanzu Mission Control](https://tanzu.vmware.com/mission-control) or Kubectl utility to deploy the Tanzu Kubernetes Shared Service and workload clusters.

 # **Design Recommendations**